Documentation Index

 Single organization

-Simili Bot validates repositories on startup: Check:- Repository exists and is accessible
+Simili Bot validates repositories on startup:

 - GitHub token has required permissions